htmgarcia/ES6/README.md

 Based on [this course](https://www.youtube.com/playlist?list=PLhSj3UTs2_yX_ct0OfHrmMwKL8wpz-N2j) by Falcon Masters

-Before to continue, you'll need to have nodejs and npm installed.
+**Important!
+Before to continue, you'll need to have nodejs and npm installed.**

 ## Initial file structure